 You can join the course and get these sent straight to your mail box here:

-We are going to cover two sheets today (convertible notes and warrants).
+We are going to cover two sheets today (convertible debt and warrants).

-Let’s go over convertible notes in the Notes sheet.
+Let’s go over accounting for convertible debt in the Notes sheet.

 If you don’t know this well, recommend you read: